SELECT WORK

 Skyboxes made from 360 images of the same location at different points in time can be nested inside each other.
 A "time machine" component allows the guest to leap from one virtual world into another, to show change across time.

-ARTIFACT: GUEST JOURNEY MAP / TOUCHPOINTS
+ARTIFACT: GUEST EXPERIENCE MAP / TOUCHPOINTS

 RESEARCH RESULTS